 There were a couple of Green Lantern news items in last week’s DC Nation #2, one noting that fans will finally know DC’s plans for the Green Lantern franchise between now and August 1st when the next issue comes out (likely at the San Diego Comic-con).
 But the other, more interesting item pertains to Kyle Rayner’s potential role in Tom King’s Heroes in Crisis miniseries that debuts on September 26th.

 Tom King also chose to “kill” Kyle in a manner of speaking when he wrote the 2015 Omega Men miniseries, implying that Rayner was beheaded by the Omega Men and then later showing that it was all a ruse.
-While I’m not sure I’m in the camp that thinks Kyle’s about to be snuffed out, I do think that Kyle will play a big role in the story.
-Back in 2015 I interviewed Tom King at the Baltimore Comic-Con and he indicated then that the Omega Men story was like a bomb that would create big waves in the DC Universe when it went off.
+While I’m not sure I’m in the camp that thinks Kyle’s about to be snuffed out, I do think that Kyle will play a different role in the story.
+Back in 2015 I interviewed Tom King at the Baltimore Comic-Con and he indicated then that the Omega Men story was like a bomb that would create big waves in the DC Universe when it went off (around the 3 minute mark in the video).
 While those plans may not have seen immediate fruition, it would not be a surprise if King finally plays that plot out from the Omega Men storyline with Kyle in Heroes in Crisis.
 I’m actually speculating at this point that Kyle might be the killer either as part of PTSD or as part of a program left with him during Omega Men that gets triggered as a part of the story.